-Genetically-modified crops, also known as GM crops, are plants used in agriculture which have been modified by using genetic engineering methods.
+Genetically modified crops, also known as GM crops, are plants used in agriculture which have been modified by using genetic engineering methods.
+Other names commonly used for these crops are genetically modified organisms, or GMOs, and Biotechnology.
 The genetic modifications are done in order to create crop varieties with desirable traits, such as tolerance against herbicides and specific pests.

-During the last decade, the acreage of GM crop production has more than doubled globally.
-In 2015, nearly 180 million hectares were planted with genetically-engineered crops worldwide.
-By country comparison, the United States had the highest acreage of GM crops.
-Genetically-engineered crops have become wildly popular in the United States since agrochemical company Monsanto has introduced their ‘Roundup Ready’ soybeans in the mid-nineties.
-Today, soybeans remain the GM crop accounting for the largest proportion of GM crop acreage worldwide.
+Since 2015, the acreage of GM crop production has increased slightly, but this rate of growth is much slower than in previous years.
+In 2019, nearly 190 million hectares were planted with genetically engineered crops worldwide.
+By country comparison, the United States had the highest acreage GM crops.
+Brazil and Argentina are the next leaders in acreage of GM crops.
+Genetically engineered crops started to become popular in the United States after agrochemical company Monsanto introduced their ‘Roundup Ready’ soybeans in the mid-nineties.
+Today, soybeans remain the GM crop accounting for the largest proportion of GM crop acreage worldwide, followed by corn.
 One of the main reported benefits of adopting genetically engineered crops is increased crop yields.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.